segmentio/segment-docs/src/getting-started/whats-next.md

 ## Improve data quality with Protocols

 The Business Tier [Protocols](/docs/protocols/) package offers a suite of tools that help your organization improve the quality of data flowing through Segment to your destinations.
 With higher quality data, your organization can move faster to build marketing campaigns, act on analytics insights, and keep track of what data is being collected where.

-With Protocols, you can [align](/docs/protocols/align) your organization with Tracking Plans which list event and property you intend to collect across your web, mobile or server-side data sources.
-Once defined, you can connect the Tracking Plan to one or more sources to automatically [validate](/docs/protocols/validate) the data is flowing correctly.
+With Protocols, you can [align](/docs/protocols/tracking-plan/create/) your organization with Tracking Plans which list event and property you intend to collect across your web, mobile or server-side data sources.
+Once defined, you can connect the Tracking Plan to your Sources to automatically [validate](/docs/protocols/validate/) the data is flowing correctly.
 You can also turn on [enforcement](/docs/protocols/enforce) to block bad data, and even fix incorrect data with [Transformations](/docs/protocols/transform).

 ## Single view of the customer with Personas